-For last year’s Megafaun, the band has scaled back the rangy experimentation of its earlier releases for a more traditional folk-rock sound.
+For the new Megafaun, the band has scaled back the rangy experimentation of its earlier releases for a more traditional folk-rock sound.
 It’s the most song-based record of the band’s career, tamping down the sonic edginess of Gather in favor of more focused and frequently gorgeous melodies.
-Before Megafaun’s show Tuesday, March 27 at Hi-Dive, The A.V.
-Club spoke with Phil Cook about the record, the band’s love of Top 40 country, and balancing musical demands with family.
+The A.V.
+Club recently spoke with Phil Cook—ahead of Megafaun’s Sept.
+28 show at Schubas—about the record, the band’s love of Top 40 country, and balancing musical demands with family.

 The A.V.
 Club: Megafaun has been gradually building an audience over the past several years.
 Do you feel like you’re on the verge of something bigger?